Milk churn stand: Description

 of milk, weighing about 120 lb full.
 Once the full churns had been removed they were replaced by the haulier with empty ones for refilling by the next collection time.
 The full churns would then be transported directly by road to the dairy, or indirectly by rail.

 The origin of the milk churn stand probably dates back at least into the 19th century when commercial trade in milk became widespread, dairies became larger enterprises and widespread distribution was facilitated by rail and improving road networks.

 Cessation

-In the United Kingdom churn collection ceased in 1970 and all milk was collected by tanker, the stands were no longer needed.
+In the United Kingdom churn collection ceased in 1970 and all milk was collected by tanker; thus, the stands were no longer needed.

 Fate

 Many milk churn stands would have been lost during road improvement schemes owing to their proximity to the roadside but many were left in situ to slowly decay; thus there are few original wooden examples.
 However, many made from more durable materials such as concrete or stone have survived and can be seen throughout the country and, indeed, in other countries.
 Some have been renovated as reminders of the former widespread practice, while some replica stands have been erected for the same reason in stone (such as the example at Wadenhoe) and the reinstatement or removal of some has even been the subject of planning application.
 Some milk churn stands have been recorded as historical monuments by regional bodies and the National Archives.